akc/hops/README.md

 ## Issues

 Have you found a bug?
-Want to contribut to GfScript?
+Want to contribut to `gfscript`?
 Please open a issue at <https://github.com/akc/gfscript/issues>.

 ## How to cite